top of page

 Generating your own power is a key component of living off the grid.
 Here are some options to consider:

 • Solar Power: Solar panels are a popular choice for off-grid living.
-They are relatively easy to install and can provide a significant amount of energy.
+They’re relatively easy to install and can provide a significant amount of energy.

 • Wind Power: If you live in a windy area, wind turbines can be an excellent source of energy.